diegotorres03/web-components-repository/docs/step-by-step.md

 ### Activity 2.4.1: Basic event handling
 Here we want to discover different ways we can listen and group events.
 So far we have done direct connections between an event emitter (like a button) and an event listener (like a modal using the `trigger` attribute).

-This is a good approach on simple cases, but sometimes we want the same modal to react to multiple event emitters.
+This is a good approach in simple cases, but sometimes we want the same modal to react to multiple event emitters.
 Let's see some __examples__:

-**let's start with the basic**
+**Let's start with the basic**

 In this example, we have one `button` and `app-modal`.
 As a trigger we are passing the id of the button (note the `#`) an the event will be `click`.
 ```html